spakov/GenericShellEx/README.md

 that.

 ## Releases
-A prebuilt x64 MSIX package is available at [Releases](https://github.com/spakov/GenericShellEx/releases).
+A prebuilt x64 MSIX package and an installer are available at [Releases](https://github.com/spakov/GenericShellEx/releases).

 ## Requirements
 As configured, this will work on Windows 11 21H2 and newer.
 This should work on